adknudson/thesis/docs/030-workflow.md

 _Algorithmic Calibration_

-One benefit of using HMC over other samplers like Gibbs sampling is that HMC offers diagnostic tools for the health of chains and the ability to check for _divergent transitions_.
-Recall that the HMC and NUTS algorithm can be imagined as a physics simulation of a particle in a potential energy field, and a random momentum is imparted on the particle.
-The sum of the potential energy and the kinetic energy of the system is called the Hamiltonian, and is conserved along the trajectory of the particle (@stanref).
-The path that the particle takes is a discrete approximation to the actual path where the position of the particle is updated in small steps called _leapfrog steps_ (see @leimkuhler2004simulating for a detailed explanation of the leapfrog algorithm).
-A divergent transition happens when the simulated trajectory is far from the true trajectory as measured by the Hamiltonian.
+One benefit of using HMC over other samplers like Gibbs sampling is that HMC offers diagnostic tools for the health of chains and the ability to check for _divergent transitions_ (discussed in \@ref(divergent-transitions)).
 To check the basic diagnostics of the model, I run the following code.

 \setstretch{1.0}